Wuxi railway station: South Station Building

+In 2023, the renovation and construction of the underground passage, square and surrounding buildings in the south square of the station will begin.

 North Station Building

 The north station building was opened in 2010, and the part of the transportation hub Wuxi Central Station, operates between 6:00 and 23:00.
 The departure was located on the third floor, which consists of a ticket room and the entrance.
 The ticket room has a size of 1000 square meters, 13 counters and 10 ticket terminals.
 The north station and the elevated waiting room was connected by a flyover over the Xingchang Road.
 The exit was located on the -1 Floor.
 There is an additional ticket room located on the first floor opened in 2017 to release the lines of the 3rd floor ticket room.
 The new ticket room has the size of 1,000 square meters, 10 ticket terminals and 8 pick-up terminals.

 Platforms

 Wuxi Railway Station has "Conventional Train Yard" and "Intercity Yard".
 The conventional yard as Beijing–Shanghai railway passing by, with 4 platforms and 7 tracks.
 The conventional yard has 4 platforms (including 1 side platform and 3 island platforms) numbered as 0 to 5 covered by 4 550-meter-long canopies.
 Intercity yard has 3 platforms and 7 tracks, including 2 mainlines and 5 tracks for passenger services.
 It has 2 island platforms and 1 side platform number from 6 to 10.

 In addition, there is a dead-end track located beside the platform 1 of the conventional yard numbered as "platform 0", this track were used for trains departing here for Shanghai direction, currently, it is only for turnaround trains.
 The conventional trains used to have industrial lines to Building Material Company, Resin Factory, the Industrial Line to Building Material Company has branches to storage.
 Those industrial lines were demolished after the construction of the Intercity yard.